skylar-kim/ros/README.md

 5. Consume the service by the client

 For example:
-<ol> In ros_essentials_cpp, create a folder named 'srv'.
+<ol>1.
+In ros_essentials_cpp, create a folder named 'srv'.
 In the srv folder, create a file called AddTwoInts.srv.
 In that file, we will define the type of message for the service request and response.
 It should look like the following:
 ```
 int64 a
 int64 b